Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Literature Review

-To solve this problem, it is critical to learn two kinds of prototypes from $\mathcal{D}$: symptom prototypes (e.g., short strides and slow gait velocity) and trend prototypes (e.g., symptom severity trending up, trending down, and fluctuating).
+To solve the problem in the right part of Figure \ref{fig:our_vs_mtsc}, it is critical to learn two types of prototypes: symptom prototypes (e.g., short strides and slow gait velocity) and trend prototypes (e.g., symptom severity trending up, trending down, and fluctuating).
 To learn these prototypes, we need to tackle three methodological challenges.
-First, while rich sensor data can be collected during a walking test, it is non-trivial to define prototypes representing depression symptoms, such that their existing strength\footnote{Existing strength is defined as how strongly a depression symptom presents in a walking test.} in a walking test can be interpreted as the snapshot of symptom severity at the time of the walking test.
-Second, the elapsed time between two consecutive walking tests is irregular.
-For example, a patient might take the second walking test one day after the first one, while taking the third test four days after the second one.
-On the one hand, it is essential to explicitly consider these irregular inter-test time intervals when inspecting the time series of symptom severities, because they reveal the progression of symptom severities and enable the definition of prototypes representing temporal depression symptom progression.
-On the other hand, existing prototype learning methods cannot deal with sequential inputs that are irregularly spaced in time, as indicated by the TP column in Table \ref{tb:prototypelearning}.
+First, while rich sensor data can be collected during a walking segment, it is non-trivial to define prototypes representing depression symptoms, such that their existing strength (how strong a symptom presents in a walking segment) in a walking segment can be interpreted as the snapshot of symptom severity at the time of the walking segment.
+Second, the elapsed time between two consecutive walking segments is irregular.
+On the one hand, it is essential to explicitly consider these irregular inter-segment time intervals when inspecting the time series of symptom severities, because they reveal the progression of symptom severities and enable the definition of prototypes representing temporal depression symptom progression.
+On the other hand, existing prototype learning for MTSC cannot deal with a time series of multivariate time series that are irregularly spaced in time, as indicated by the TP column in Table \ref{tb:prototypelearning} and the last column in Table \ref{tb:mtscpl}.
 This gap motivates us to develop a novel and effective method to analyze this new type of input for prototype learning.
-Lastly, different patients often conduct varying numbers of walking tests within an observation time window.
-It is also unknown which phase of depression progression each walking test is performed at.
-Consequently, given a prototypical temporal symptom progression, it is difficult to measure its existing strength in a walking test sequence because the two objects are not aligned in time.
-That is, for each walking test, we do not know against which part of the prototypical progression the walking test should be compared.
-In the next section, we develop a novel method that explicitly addresses these three challenges.
+Lastly, different patients often have varying numbers of walking segments within an observation time window.
+It is also unknown which phase of depression progression each walking segment is performed at.
+Consequently, given a prototypical temporal symptom progression, it is difficult to measure its existing strength in a walking segment sequence because the two objects are not aligned in time.
+That is, for each walking segment, we do not know against which part of the prototypical progression the walking segment should be compared.